GluuFederation/oxd-play/README.md

 ---

- Register site is very impotent task because it registers you site with oxd-Authentication server so you need to be care full while passing params with register site command.
+ Register site is very impotent task because it registers you site with oxd-Authentication server so you need to be careful while passing params with register site command.

 1 - create registerSiteParams